microsoft/triton-shared/README.md

 4. layer normalization
 5. fused attention

-The Python tests are setup to run with Pytest and you will need to set the following environment variables to run them:
+The Python tests are setup to run with Pytest, and you will need to set the following environment variables to run them:

 ```
 export LLVM_BINARY_DIR=<path-to-your-llvm-binaries>

+# Assume we're at the root triton-shared folder
 export TRITON_SHARED_OPT_PATH=$(pwd)/build/$(ls $(pwd)/build | grep -i cmake)/third_party/triton_shared/tools/triton-shared-opt/triton-shared-opt

-pytest <path-to-triton-shared>/python/examples
+pytest python/examples
 ```

 In addition to testing on the tutorial kernels, there are many lit tests covering various scenarios.